 We believe that Jesus Christ is the only source of God’s salvation...
 John 14:6.
 We must believe that Christ is Who the Bible says He is, that He died for our sins, and we must repent and confess our sins unto God.
 When we invite Jesus into our lives to forgive us of our sins, God promises to accept us just as we are, and extend His forgiveness and salvation to any who call upon Him for salvation.
 The Bible refers to this miraculous change in our nature as being "Transformed".
 After salvation, God expects that our lives will be different and we will start a process of becoming more like Christ in our words, actions, and attitudes.
 The Bible refers to this ongoing process as being "Conformed" into the image of Christ.

 John 3:16 - Romans 6:23 - 1st John 1:9 - 2nd Corinthians 5:17 - Romans 12:1-2 - Romans 8:29

 Missions and Ministries

 We continuously teach Biblical missions in all our mission group sessions, which are organized for all ages.
 We adhere to and practice the Acts 1:8 Challenge which calls us to be on mission with God locally, nationally, and internationally to share the good news of Jesus Christ.
 Everyone is taught to serve in missions in the Church and in our community.
 There are mission groups for adults, which meet monthly in various homes, and they serve where ever God calls them to go.
 We believe missions are a Biblical mandate and we take Christian ministry seriously.
 We minister for the purpose of making Jesus known.
-We have Homebound, Nursing Home and other various Outreach teams to reach the lost and needy.
+We have various outreach ministries to reach the lost and needy.
 Mission trips are continuously planned on local, national and international levels to serve as our Lord repeatedly commands in His Word.